Privacy Policy

 We collect information you voluntarily provide to us, including:

-• Service Data: Information about your SaaS subscriptions that you choose to add to the Service (service names, URLs, costs, billing cycles, renewal dates, categories, tags, and notes)
+• Service Data: Information about your SaaS subscriptions that you choose to add (service names, URLs, costs, billing cycles, renewal dates, categories, tags, and notes).
+URLs and notes are stored as entered by you.
+We recommend avoiding the inclusion of passwords, API keys, or other sensitive credentials in these fields.

 • Communications: Information you provide when you contact us for support or feedback